What Is Liquid Net Worth & How to Calculate Yours

 Why It’s Important to Have Liquid Net Worth

-Having liquid assets you can convert into cash quickly in the event of an emergency is definitely a great idea.
+Having liquid assets you can convert into cash quickly in the event of an emergency is definitely a great way to provide your family financial security.
 Sometimes life can be unexpected, and a liquid net worth will allow you to get the cash you need when something expensive you didn’t anticipate happening actually happens, like getting a big hospital bill or expensive car repairs.
+Also, because liquid assets are easily accessible, it’s great to know what assets you can quickly liquidate in the event of an emergency when you don’t just have much cash lying around.

 How to Improve Your Liquid Net Worth

 So, you’ve calculated your total liquid net worth, and you don’t like what you see.
-Trust me, I’ve been there.
-But, you can improve it with a bit of work.
+Maybe you have a negative net worth.
+(Trust me, I’ve been there.)
+Don’t panic – you can improve it with a bit of work.

 How Often Should You Check Your Liquid Net Worth?